Sebastianville/Billboard-best-and-worst-music/README.md

 Discover and learn how your music performed week to week

 # User Stories
-As a user, I will be able to search songs that are becoming top 100 for the year 2024.
+As a user, I will be able to search songs that are top 5 for the July in the year 2024.
 I can obtain more information about the music by clicking on the disc and getting the information that is displayed when the disc flips over.
 I can also click on the music and add it to my favorite tab.
 This will allow me to quickly find the music I like.

 An example of your db.json or what API you are going to use db.json [fromGithub/billboard charts ](https://raw.githubusercontent.com/mhollingshead/billboard-hot-100/main/all.json)